Skip to main content

 The award recognizes one female faculty member and one female staff member who promote growth and well-being of women at the university and across Kentucky.
 Created by the UK Women’s Forum, the Sarah Bennett Holmes Awards have been among the most esteemed recognitions bestowed at UK and brings recognition for efforts that might otherwise go unnoticed.

-Meg Marquis, director of Student
+Meg Marquis, director of Student Services for the

 by Whitney Harder, Whitney Hale